NuSkooler/enigma-bbs/docs/doors.md

 Note the `qemu-system-i386` line.
 We're telling QEMU to launch and use localtime for the clock, create a character device that connects to our temporary server port on localhost and map that to a serial device.
 The `-hdb` entry will represent the D: drive where our drop file is generated, while `-hdc` is the path that `GO.BAT` is generated in (`E:\GO.BAT`).
 Finally we specify `-nographic` to run headless.

+For doors that do not *require* a FOSSIL driver, it is recommended to not load or use one unless you are having issues.

 #### Step 4: Create a menu entry
 Finally we can create a `menu.hjson` entry using the `abracadabra` module:
 ```hjson